Bible Definitions Shed Light On God’s Word!

 King, Martin Luther (1929-1968):

 Martin Luther King, Jr. was an extremely significant African-American Baptist minister and civil rights leader who combined Gandhi’s nonviolent philosophy and Christian love to fight racism.
-He is the most recognizable figure in the Civil Rights Movement of the 1950s and 1960s.
-For more information on Martin Luther King, Jr.
+He is the most recognizable figure in the Civil Rights Movement of the 1950s and 1960s, for more information on Martin Luther King, Jr.

 Kosher: